vincenttsai2015/MoDiff/README.md

 Code for the paper MoDiff-Graph Generation with Motif-Aware Diffusion Model (SIGKDD 2025).

 ## Dependencies
+GSDM is built in Python 3.7.12 and Pytorch 1.10.1.
 Please use the following command to install the requirements:
 ```bash
 pip install -r requirements.txt
 ```